cisagov/dotgov-home/pages/support/account.md

 Only a registered POC on a domain may request deletion of a domain by sending an email to the .GOV Registrar at [registrar@dotgov.gov](mailto:registrar@dotgov.gov).
 In addition to requesting the domain to be deleted, the domain owner should request the resource records for that domain to be removed from the zone file on the nameservers hosting the domain.

-#### Why won't my domain work after updating the registration with actual name servers?
+#### Why won’t my domain work after updating the registration with actual name servers?

 Adding name servers to a reserved domain does not change its status from reserved to active if other requirements are pending.
 You are permitted to reserve a domain for up to 90 days, giving you time to submit all of the required registration information.